JPresting/2---Self-Hosted-Infrastructure/oraclecloud-chatwoot-selfhost/README.md

-# 🚀 Oracle Cloud VM Setup Guide for Chatwoot
+# 💎Oracle Cloud VM Setup Guide for Chatwoot💎

 Quick guide for setting up a VM instance on Oracle Cloud for self-hosting Chatwoot customer support platform.